 A decision whether to cancel the race or postpone until a later date will be undertaken by the site director.

-2.1.2 CAR SELECTION – It is the responsibility of every competitor to ensure that they are in their designated car.
-Failure to adhere to this ruling will result in DISQUALIFICATION from the race classification.
+2.1.2 CAR SELECTION – It is the responsibility of every driver to ensure that they are in their designated car.
+Failure to adhere to this ruling may result in DISQUALIFICATION from the race classification.

 2.3 EQUAL & REALISTIC PERFORMANCE LEAGUES - Invictus Racing League operates a variety of league formats; utilising both equal and realistic performance.
 The Formula One lobby settings outlined in RULE 2.2 will apply to all Equal and Realistic Performance leagues; with the exception that car performance will be set to REALISTIC.

 2.5 STREAMING/LIVE BROADCASTS – Invictus Racing League restricts permission to live stream race event(s).
 Initially, the only person permitted to broadcast/stream race event(s) is the designated league commentator.
 However, due to our Xbox drivers being unable to record the entire duration of the race event(s), they are the only drivers exempt from this rule for the purpose of providing footage for steward investigations.

-Drivers who broadcast their races, but have been asked to cease live streaming, have not met the conditions required or have not approached their platform directors for permission will receive the following penalties:
+Drivers who continue to broadcast their races after being asked to cease live streaming, or have not met the conditions required, or have not approached their platform coordinators for permission will receive the following penalties: